Life Insurance Jargon Buster

 - The life company may ask a nurse to call to you at a time and place that is convenient to do a quick medical.
 This is very standard and usually takes about 20 minutes to complete.

 - This is a medical report sent by the life company to your doctor; you don’t need to attend the doctor as it is completed from your file and sent straight back to the life company.

 - This is the application form that the life company will require you to complete to apply for the cover.

 - This type of insurance policy covers one person.

 - Standard Terms

 - When a company approves your policy and advises there is no change to the original premium quoted a case is accepted at standard terms which can also be known as ordinary rates.

 - Sum Assured

-- Also known as the policy benefit/cover.
-This is the amount of money you could receive if you have a successful insurance claim.
+- This is also known as the policy benefit/cover and is the amount of money you could receive if you have a successful insurance claim.
 With a life insurance or serious illness policy, you choose the sum assured.